claycarpenter/clycrpntr/src/snippets/12-factor-apps/6-processes.md

 category: snippet
 ---

-Apps should be served by processes that are stateless.

-Any state that needs to be maintained should be held in a back service, such as a database.

-Keeping processes stateless keeps them lightweight and, most importantly, interchangeable.
-This brings advantages in scalability (increase or decrease number of servers easily) or in replacing faulty/errant servers.
-Both should be able to be done with a minimum of client/customer disruption (no disruption, if possible).

-Stateless processes also allow for better load distribution/load balancing.
+The sixth factor of 12-Factor apps is stateless processes.
+All 12-Factor apps should be served from an environment hosting one or more stateless processes.
+Stateless processes share nothing--they remember nothing from previous transactions.
+If any state needs to be maintained, that responsibility should be delegated to a collective memory, provided by a service such as a database or shared/distributed cache system.

 Conforming apps should never assume that the same server will serve two subsequent requests.

-For highly volatile session data that is expected to expire regularly with large amounts of churn, use shared key/value cache systems such as Redis, etc.
+The same goes for clients--they should not rely on talking to the same server during sequential requests.

+Keeping processes stateless improves an app's resiliency by keeping the application and its operations lightweight and interchangeable.
+Stateless processes are all equally capable of serving incoming client requests, so adding new servers to meet increasing demand, or swapping out an existing, faulty server with a working backup has no negative effect on client transactions.
+This improves the load distribution capabilities of the app.

+Additionally, applications that are built within a stateless design constraint necessarily keep their operations small and atomic.
+This means that it's far less likely that a mid-operation failure will leave the system in a corrupted state.